HIV Testing, Prevention, and Treatment Referral

 Human immunodeficiency virus weakens a person’s immune system by destroying important cells that fight disease and infection.
 There is no cure for HIV but HIV can be managed with the appropriate medical care.

-We now offer consultations for Non-occupational Post Exposure (nPEP) Prophylaxis and Pre-exposure Prophylaxis (PrEP)!
+We offer consultations and provide prescription medications for Non-occupational Post Exposure (nPEP) Prophylaxis and Pre-exposure Prophylaxis (PrEP)!

 - nPEP is a way to prevent HIV infection after a possible recent exposure.

 - nPEP involves taking antiretroviral (ARV) medications or antiretroviral therapy (ART) within 72 hours after a single high-risk event to help prevent HIV from making copies of itself and spreading throughout the body.

 - If you believe you have been recently exposed to HIV, please call your local public health office.

 PrEP is when people at risk for HIV take daily medicine to lower their chances of getting HIV.
 Taking PrEP daily is highly effective and reduces the risk of getting HIV from sex by about 99% and 74% for those injecting drugs when taken consistently.

 PrEP is available to those who: